cometbft/cometbft/docs/references/architecture/adr-119-dog-mempool-gossip.md

 - Except for enabling DOG on all nodes, users do not have to change any other aspects of their application.
 - Gossiping using DOG leads to a significant reduction in network traffic caused by transactions.
+- Routes with lower latencies are implicitly favoured by cutting routes to peers that send the duplicate
+- By cutting routes that go through a peer that sent the duplicates later in time, the protocol implicitly favors faster routes.

 ### Negative